IS2AI/Particle-Based-COVID19-Simulator/README.md

 ## Simulations
 In order to replicate results in the paper for the Lecco province, run the **main_lecco.m** file by setting the *tracking_rate* and *testing_rate* parameters as in the paper.
-If you are interested in simulating for a new region then open **main.m** file, set new parameters and run it.
+If you are interested in simulating for a new region then you need to open **main.m** file and calibrate the model by setting new parameters.